MuhammadFikrri/MuhammadFikrri/README.md

 <hr>

 <pre>
-💻 I am a self taught Quality Engineering and a Quality Control 📚 I have a Bachelors in Computer Science from the Institut Teknologi Sepuluh Nopember (ITS) Surabaya 📝 I have a strong interest in Quality Engineering and Software Control 🔭 Working on Quality Engineering and Software Control for more 🌟 Main languages: JavaScript, C++, Phyton
+💻 I am a Quality Engineering and a Quality Control enthusiast 📚 I have a Bachelors in Computer Science from the Institut Teknologi Sepuluh Nopember (ITS) Surabaya and graduate from Alterra Academy as Quality Engineer Batch 8
+📝 I have a strong interest in Quality Engineering and Software Control 🔭 Working on Quality Engineering and Software Control for more 🌟 Main languages: JavaScript, C++, Phyton